ericd9799/CS725_HW7/NOTEBOOK.md

 After narrowing the question, columns that did not pertain to basic drinking-water service were removed.
 With the question narrowed, I created a chart that displays the population with access to basic drinking-water in rural areas.
 Below is the produced chart.
 ![alt text](Initial_Chart.PNG "Population with Access to Basic Drinking-Water in Rural Areas")

-From the chart, I explored the dataset and noticed there were countries where they had the rating was either 0%, or between 90% to 100% of rural populating having access to basic drinking for all years.
+From the chart, I explored the dataset and noticed there were countries where the rating was either 0%, or between 90% to 100% for rural areas having access to basic drinking for all years.
 I decided to filter out these countries, and the number of remaining countries is over 100.
 This would still cause the produced chart to be illegible if the data for drinking-water and sanitation are plotted for 100+ countries.

 I added a new column to the dataset which contains the continent the country is located in.
-Adding the column will help further filter the data.
+Adding this column will help further filter the data.
 I explored the data by filtering on the new column, and decided to narrow the data for analysis to countries within South America.
 The question changed to, how has the access to basic drinking-water and santitation changed over time in rural areas for countries in South America?

 The graph below represents percentage of population for rural areas in South American countries with access to basic drinking-water service.
 ![alt text](Basic_Drinking_Water_SouthAmerica.PNG "Basic Drinking-Water Service for South American Countries")